5 Ways to Turn Mistakes Into Valuable Life Lessons

 Have you ever found yourself saying, “I’ll never do that again,” only to do the exact same thing just a short time later?
 You’re not alone.
 It’s likely that all of us have repeated some of our mistakes at one time or another.

 But making the same mistakes over and over can be costly, in more ways than one.
-Perhaps your partner has lost faith in you because your behavior doesn’t match your words.
+Perhaps your boss has lost faith in you because your behavior doesn’t match your words.
 Or maybe your financial mistakes have left you so far in debt that you can't imagine how you'll dig yourself out.

 The good news is that you can take steps to learn from your mistakes.
 Then, instead of repeating them again, you’ll gain some wisdom that could help you in the future.